JinseKwon/GASK/README.md

 At the end of the GASK demodulation process, the received bits are extracted through the slicer for decion.

 ## Demonstration
-Additional supplementary videos are available for further understanding.
+Additional supplementary videos are available for further understanding. <https://youtu.be/tn9yxw23ZNY>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tn9yxw23ZNY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>